logfellow/logstash-logback-encoder/README.md

 ## Status Listeners

-During execution, the encoders/appenders/layouts provided in logstash-logback-encoder will add logback status messages to the logback `StatusManager`.
+During execution, the encoders/appenders/layouts provided in logstash-logback-encoder will add logback status messages to the logback [`StatusManager`](https://logback.qos.ch/apidocs/ch/qos/logback/core/status/StatusManager.html).
-These status messages are typically reported via a logback _status listener_.
+These status messages are typically reported via a logback [`StatusListener`](https://logback.qos.ch/apidocs/ch/qos/logback/core/status/StatusListener.html).

-Since the [async appenders](#async-appenders) (especially the [tcp appenders](#tcp-appenders)) report errors via the status manager, a default [`OnConsoleStatusListener`](https://logback.qos.ch/manual/configuration.html#dumpingStatusData) will be registered on startup if a status listener has not already been registered.
+Since the [async appenders](#async-appenders) (especially the [tcp appenders](#tcp-appenders)) report warnings and errors via the status manager, a default status listener that outputs WARN and ERROR level status messages to standard out will be registered on startup if a status listener has not already been registered.
-To disable the automatic registering of the `OnConsoleStatusListener` by an appender, do one of the following:
+To disable the automatic registering of the default status listener by an appender, do one of the following:
 * register a different logback [status listener](https://logback.qos.ch/manual/configuration.html#dumpingStatusData), or
 * set `<addDefaultStatusListener>false</addDefaultStatusListener` in each async appender.